 You cannot have more than one license.
-If you break this rule, a court may fine you up to \$5,000 or put you in jail
+If you break this rule, a court may fine you up to \$5,000 or put you in jail and keep your home state license and return any others.

 You must notify your employer within 30 days of conviction for any traffic violations (except parking).
 This is true no matter what type of vehicle you were driving.